felipec/xz-min/README.md

     code that is generated for tarballs and nobody looks at.
- 2. The developers of systemd did not design it with modularity in mind, so the singular libsystemd library provides a ton of functionality most people won't uses has nothing to do with an init system, like process compressed system logs.
+ 2. The developers of systemd did not design it with modularity in mind, so the singular libsystemd library provides a ton of functionality most people won't use and has nothing to do with an init system, like process compressed system logs.
 Therefore everyone that links to libsystemd links to liblzma as well.
  3. Maintainers patched `sshd` to link to libsystemd for a minor feature.

 The backdoor binary is incredibly complex and it will take a while to properly